five manual coffee grinders next to each other

 The K-Ultra is quite a bit more expensive than the popular J, but you get A LOT of value for your money here.

-Look no further if you’re looking for the best all-around manual grinder.
+Look no further if you’re looking for the top performing all-around manual grinder.
 With this model, you can brew all types of coffee and enjoy every second of it.

 Check out my in-depth review of the K-Ultra on YouTube